 I didn’t know whether to kiss him, or punch him.
 Both seemed equally appealing.
 Instead, I decided to ask my questions while I had the chance.

-“Do you think your dad would go so far as to have my apartment trashed and me attacked in an elevator?”
+“Do you think your dad would go so far as to have my apartment trashed and then order someone to attack me in an elevator?”

 This time Jakob didn’t look at me when he answered.
 All his focus was on the road as he tore out of The King’s stronghold like someone was chasing us.
 “The apartment, yes.
-If he’d heard rumor about us being together, he’d assume I had feelings for you and assume I would bring you to the safest place I could think of if you were threatened.”
+If he’d heard rumor about us being together, he’d assume I had feelings for you and that I’d bring you to the safest place I could think of if you were threatened.”

 “Your parents’ house,” I said.

-He nodded, down shifted, and hit the train tracks crossing back into the good side of town so hard it felt like we went airborne for a few seconds.
-My teeth rattled in my skull when we landed, and my hip throbbed on impact.
+He nodded, down shifted, and hit the train tracks crossing back into the good side of town so fast it felt like we went airborne for a few seconds.
+My teeth rattled in my skull when we hit the other side, and my hip throbbed on impact.

 “Mind slowing down a bit?”
 I ground out.